mcpate/RubyPlots/readme.md

 #RubyPlots

-RubyPlots is an opensource Ruby plotting tool for the generation of simple scatterplots favoring convention over configuration.
+RubyPlots is an opensource Ruby plotting tool for the generation of simple plots favoring convention over configuration.

 The main documentation for this project will be hosted at: [www.mcpate.github.io/RubyPlots]